 Finally, we need to talk about that “3A”.
 3A refers to a class of thread fit for external threads.
 Thread fit is a measure of the looseness or tightness between mating threads when an externally threaded fastener is assembled into an internally threaded nut or tapped hole.
 Thread fit is a bit of a rabbit hole, and I’m not going down it here.
 Luckily, we have an article that tackles this topic in-depth, so click here for Part 2 of our Threads Series.
 Also, here’s Part 3 of our Threads Series that talks about metric thread fit.

 Hopefully this article has been a helpful introduction to external threads.
-There’s plenty more to learn, and we’ve got more articles to come.
+There’s plenty more to learn, and we’ve got plenty more to say in Parts 2 and 3.
 If you have any specific questions, feel free to leave a comment.

 In addition to our Threads Series, we’ve got plenty of other articles covering fastener basics.
 Here’s a sampling.

 What is Torque-Tension Testing?

 Bolt & Screw Head Markings and What They Mean

 The Difference Between a Bolt and a Screw

 Or, check out our full list of articles.